This post is not an obituary. This is an ode to a living Teacher.

 I was then a Lenin Scholar and the best in the cohort, but I concluded for myself that I knew nothing.
 Functional analysis is what I need to study, and MO is a person to hold on to.
 When choosing a specialization, I settled on the Department of Differential Equations, because functional analysis was read there and Tulebai Amanov worked there.
 When I came to the Institute of Mathematics and Mechanics for practice, Amanov took me to his laboratory and asked: who wants to lead this young man?
 MO replied: I do, and this marked the beginning of my long ascent to real mathematics.

 Arriving from Moscow, he was already an unusually strong mathematician.
 Those who judged by degrees thought: he had just defended his Candidate’s dissertation, he still had to work a lot to mature, and they were wrong.
 MO had already set his sights on a Doctor’s dissertation.
-During pre-defense advertising, he continued to prove new theorems and complete his dissertation.
+During pre-defense advertising, he continued to prove new theorems publishing and adding them to his dissertation.
 Therefore, Boris Levitan said: we have to let him defend as soon as possible.
 Pyotr Lizorkin highly appreciated MO's approach to weighted Sobolev spaces and specially published two papers with him to popularize his method.
 Lizorkin supported doctoral defenses of several Asians, including me.
 With this in mind, Sergei Nikolsky later said: Lizorkin is a cosmopolitan.

 In 1978 I tried to read all of MO’s articles.
 It was the first and last attempt of its kind.
 But I saw how original and profound they were.
 Sometimes he would let me type his articles.
 His manuscripts were scribbled, and I got the impression that he never rewrote them.
 I was especially impressed by his papers on weighted Sobolev spaces.
 (He wrote one jointly with Vladimir Maz’ya.
 In it, MO proposed one of the variants of his function q* and learned from Maz’ya the theory of capacities and techniques for working with the Strichartz seminorm.
 He applied and developed this knowledge further in another work, where he obtained two-sided estimates for the Kolmogorov widths.)
 I studied these articles in detail and, when it was not clear, I asked MO for explanations.
 What he explained in a couple of sentences sometimes required a long proof, and he never had any notes.